FrancoResearchLab/SWANS/README.md

 The `CLUSTER_ANNOTATION_FILE` can have just about any name (the first character of the file name must be a letter (e.g., no numbers)).
 Include the _**relative path**_ to `CLUSTER_ANNOTATION_FILE` in `configs/post_annotation_configs.yaml`!
 The header must be tab-separated as below (e.g., `cluster^Icelltype^Ipartition` where `^I` represents a tab).
 On each line, the cluster number, cell type, and partition (for trajectory analysis) must also also separated by a tab.

 If the user is running trajectory analysis with Monocle3 and wants to partition the cell clusters for trajectory analysis, an additional column named `partition` needs to be supplied in the `CLUSTER_ANNOTATION_FILE`.
-The partitions should be numbers (integrers).
+The partitions should be numbers (integers).
 All clusters must be assigned to a partition (i.e., none can be left blank).
 If this column is not supplied in the `CLUSTER_ANNOTATION_FILE`, `PARTITION_TRAJECTORY` should be set to `n`, and the Monocle3 trajectory analysis will run without partitions.

 ```
 cluster  celltypes  partition